Oregano

 As evening service takes over in Williamsburg, the dynamic shifts.
 The neighbourhood has enough residential draw to sustain local dinner traffic, but it also functions as a destination for Manhattan diners willing to cross the bridge for something that feels less rehearsed than the standard uptown experience.
 This dynamic has pushed a number of Berry Street-adjacent venues to sharpen their evening offer, sometimes at the cost of daytime coherence.

-The broader New York dining scene that Oregano operates within is considerably more stratified than it was a generation ago.
+The broader New York dining scene is more stratified than it was a generation ago.
 At the upper end, counters like Masa and progressive tasting menus at Atomix or Jungsik New York operate on entirely different booking and pricing logic.
 Brooklyn's mid-market fills the space between that tier and casual neighbourhood eating, and it is a genuinely competitive bracket.
 Venues that hold their own in the evening without abandoning the accessibility that makes them useful at lunch occupy a position that is harder to sustain than it appears.

-For diners calibrating against other American cities, the comparable challenge appears in different registers.
 Lazy Bear in San Francisco solves the lunch-dinner divide by eliminating lunch altogether, running a single format that maximises evening immersion.
 Alinea in Chicago operates multiple formats across different rooms, effectively running parallel venue identities.
 Brooklyn's approach is more porous: the same space tends to absorb both services, which puts pressure on the kitchen and front-of-house to modulate tone effectively.

 What the Neighbourhood Tells You About the Venue